-This type of \textit{mixed moments} is also of interest to the literature as it has applications to simultaneous non-vanishing, see \cite{Li09, BBFR20, X11, Kh12, Liu14, Liu15, Wu22, Ka21+} for a few examples.
+This type of \textit{mixed moments} is also of interest to the literature due to the applications to simultaneous non-vanishing; for example, \cite{BBFR20, Li09, Nu20+, X11}.

-In this article, we have not fully exploited the strength of our period construction, particularly in the non-archimedean aspects.
-For example, we shall establish a $GL(3)$ Motohashi’s formula that dualizes $GL(2)$ twists of Hecke eigenvalues into $GL(1)$ twists by Dirichlet characters.
-When specializing to the isobaric case, this gives a short proof the key spectral identity of Young \cite{Y11} and Blomer et. al. \cite{BHKM20} on the fourth moment of Dirichlet $L$-functions.
+We have not yet fully exploited the strength of our method in this work, particularly in its non-archimedean aspects.
+For example, in \cite{Kw25}, we establish a $\hbox{GL}(3)$ Motohashi-type formula that dualizes $\hbox{GL}(2)$ twists of Hecke eigenvalues into $\hbox{GL}(1)$ twists by Dirichlet characters.
+In the isobaric case, this yields a short proof of the key spectral identity of \cite{Y11} and \cite{BHKM20} for the fourth moment of Dirichlet $L$-functions.